facebook/react-native-website/docs/view.md

 ### `id`

 Used to locate this view from native classes.
-Has precedence over `nativeID`
+Has precedence over `nativeID` prop.

 > This disables the 'layout-only view removal' optimization for this view!